adoweb/Tracker-1/README.md

     Tracker::flushOlderThenOrBetween(Carbon::now(), Carbon::now()->subYear());
     ```

-6. It is important to record views automatically by using the supplied middleware to record correct app runtime and memory information.
+6. It is important to record views by using the supplied middleware to record correct app runtime and memory information.
 To do so register the middleware in `app\Http\Kernel`.
     ```php
     protected $routeMiddleware = [
         'auth' => \App\Http\Middleware\Authenticate::class,